GFS Sydney reconnecting with Arundel House

 Some suggestions for ways GFS Sydney members are developing relationships with residents are:

-– writing letters to residents (ie become pen pals) and
+communicating with residents (ie become pen pals) and